 - To boost search engine presence.

 Search engines love content.
 But this is tricky.
-They can actually tell when you’re just stuffing words into a page, versus providing new valuable details like product reviews.
+They can actually tell when you’re just stuffing words into a page, versus providing new valuable details like testimonials.

 - When it’s a helpful blog post.